-The INStabilities & Thresholds in ANTarctica (INSTANT) Scientific Research Programme will address this need.
-The outcomes of the programme will be of broad interest to decision-makers, civil society, business, industry, agricultural, infrastructure, finance and insurance sectors.
-The programme provides a co-ordinating framework that will augment other important research initiatives and consortia.
+The INStabilities & Thresholds in ANTarctica (INSTANT) Scientific Research Programme will provides a coordinating framework that will augment other important international research initiatives and consortia.

-The new programme will aim to quantify the Antarctic ice sheet contribution to past and future sea-level change, from improved understanding of climate, ocean and solid Earth interactions and feedbacks, so that decision-makers can better anticipate and assess the risk in order to manage and adapt to sea-level rise and evaluate mitigation pathways.
+INSTANT aims to quantify the Antarctic ice sheet contribution to past to future sea-level change, from improved understanding of atmosphere, ocean and solid Earth interactions and feedbacks, so that decision-makers can better anticipate and assess the risk in order to manage and adapt to sea-level rise and evaluate mitigation pathways.

 The programme is structured into three themes:

 - Improved understanding of atmosphere-ocean forcing processes of marine-based ice sheet dynamics.

 - Improved understanding of solid Earth feedbacks on ice sheet dynamics and regional sea-level variations.